Opentrons/opentrons/api/docs/v2/tutorial.rst

 ************

 This tutorial will guide you through creating a Python protocol file from scratch.
 At the end of this process you’ll have a complete protocol that can run on an OT-2 robot.
-If you don’t have an OT-2 yet (or if you’re away from your lab, or if your robot is in use) you can use the same file to :ref:`simulate the protocol <tutorial-simulate>` on your computer instead.
+If you don’t have an OT-2 yet (or if you’re away from your lab, or if your robot is in use) you can use the same file to simulate the protocol on your computer instead.

 What You’ll Automate
 ^^^^^^^^^^^^^^^^^^^^